pyOpenSci/lessons/clean-modular-code/tests-checks.md

 3. add a section on different types of Python errors to think about
 :::

-Adding tests and checks to your Python code, such as try-except blocks and conditional statements, will help you write code that can:
+Adding tests and checks to your Python code, in the form of:

+* try-except blocks, and
+* conditional statements,

+helps you write code that can:

 * Better handle errors and edge cases gracefully, and
 * Provide useful output about why things are going wrong for a user of your code.

-These tests and checks allow your code to either continue processing when it encounters an issue or fail in a controlled and graceful way.
+Tests and checks allow your code to either continue processing when it encounters an issue or fail in a controlled and graceful way.
 They can also provide useful error messages that help users debug the problem.

 Adding checks to your code is crucial for maintaining robust, reliable code.